-Electricity reached the station in 1928 when diesel generators were brought to the station to power a newly installed radio beacon.
-Using a signal from at least two such beacons, ships could determine their precise position along the coast.
-On April 11 1935, the keeper at Aransas Pass was forced to keep the radiobeacon on for two days as the air was filled with dust, limiting visibility to about a quarter mile.
+Electricity reached the station in 1928 when diesel generators were brought in to power a newly installed radiobeacon.
+Using a signal from at least two such beacons, mariners could determine their precise position along the coast.
+On April 11, 1935, the keeper at Aransas Pass was forced to operate the radiobeacon continuously for two days as the air was filled with dust, limiting visibility to about a quarter mile.
 The keeper reported: “The dwelling, tower, and radio room, are covered, inside and out, with a coating of dust that is as fines as chalk.”

 By the middle of the twentieth century, Aransas Pass had slowly inched over one mile south of the lighthouse.
 To better mark the entrance, a new light was established in 1952 at the Port Aransas Coast Guard Station, and Aransas Pass Lighthouse was deactivated, just a few years shy of a century of service.
 The Lydia Ann Channel, which runs north from the pass, was now the closest waterway to the tower, and the lighthouse started to be referred to as the Lydia Ann Light.

 The origin of the name Lydia Ann is a bit uncertain.
 A historical marker near the tower indicates that the channel was “named for the daughter of the first keeper.”
-Keeper Frank Stephenson had a daughter named Lydia Ann, who married her father’s assistant, Thomas P. Roberts, and some claim the channel was named for her.
-Local historians believe that Lydia Ann Channel was named for Lydia Ann Dana Hastings Hull Wells, wife of James B. Wells, a veteran of the Texas Revolution who settled on St. Joseph Island with his family and raised cattle for several decades until his death in 1880.
+Keeper Frank Stephenson did have a daughter named Lydia Ann, who married her father’s assistant, Thomas P. Roberts, but Stephenson was the station’s ninth keeper, not the first.
+Local historians believe Lydia Ann Channel was named for Lydia Ann Dana Hastings Hull Wells, wife of James B. Wells, a veteran of the Texas Revolution who settled on St. Joseph Island with his family and raised cattle for several decades until his death in 1880.

 In 1955, after no government entities expressed interest in the abandoned Aransas Pass Lighthouse, it was sold into private hands.
 Everett Bohls, of Austin, Texas, submitted the winning bid of $25,151, while the mineral and oil rights were sold separately to Jack Rowe.
 Charles Butt, president of the H-E-B grocery store chain, purchased the property in 1973 from Jack Frost.
 During the next decade, Butt oversaw the restoration of the tower and outbuildings, and hired author Francis Ross Holland, Jr. to write the history of the lighthouse.
 In 1984, Butt employed Rick and Cameron Pratt as live-in caretakers (prior caretakers included Steve and Sandy Durhan, Ted Norman, and Jimmy Gates).
 After the light returned to service on July 3, 1988 as a private aid to navigation, these modern lightkeepers would ascend the tower’s sixty steps each evening to activate the light, and then Rick would fill the evening air with the drone of bagpipes as Cameron lowered the station’s flags – a fitting ceremony for a lighthouse acquainted with years of regimented life under the Lighthouse Service.
 Since the Pratts, other modern keepers have been employed to watch over the beacon.